 We’re working around the world to protect forests against the many threats they face - from illegal logging to climate change - and to secure their long-term future.

-Our forest campaign aims to help protect forests by ensuring that UK business does not contribute to deforestation through trade in timber and timber products.
+This campaign aims to help protect forests by ensuring that UK business does not contribute to deforestation through trade in timber and timber products.
 Businesses such as Tesco, Penguin Random House and Carillion have already pledged their support and we're calling on more businesses to join us.

 We also have hands-on involvement on the ground in lots of the forests we help protect (listed below), we’re also very active behind the scenes, lobbying and negotiating with governments to improve legislation and planning, as well as persuading large and small businesses to adopt a sustainable approach to using forest resources.